Yefeng-Lin/dataplane-stack_doc/doc/user_guide/ssl_proxy.rst

         pci@0001:01:00.1  enP1p1s0f1  network    MT27800 Family [ConnectX-5]

-In this setup example, ``enP1p1s0f0`` at PCIe address ``0001:01:00.0`` is used to connect with client node.
-The IP address of this NIC interface in VPP is configured as 1.1.1.2/30.
-The IP address of client node is 1.1.1.1/30. ``enP1p1s0f1`` at PCIe address ``0001:01:00.1`` is used to connect with server node.
-The IP address of this NIC interface in VPP is configured as 1.1.1.2/30.
-The IP address of server node is 1.1.1.1/30.
+In this setup example, ``enP1p1s0f0`` at PCIe address ``0001:01:00.0`` is used to connect with the client node.
+The IP address of this NIC interface in VPP is configured as 172.16.2.1/24.
+The IP address of client node is 172.16.2.2/24. ``enP1p1s0f1`` at PCIe address ``0001:01:00.1`` is used to connect with the server node.
+The IP address of this NIC interface in VPP is configured as 172.16.1.2/24.
+The IP address of server node is 172.16.1.1/24.

 Automated Execution
 ===================

-Quickly setup VPP and NGINX https proxy on DUT:
+Quickly set up VPP and NGINX reverse proxy on DUT:

 .. code-block:: shell